sarar0/Bank-tech-test/README.md

     - For each withdrawal, date and amount should be recorded.
     - The bank statement should have the following headers (in this order): date, credit, debit, balance.
 Each column should be separated by "||" and each transaction should show on a separate line.
     - If the transaction was a withdrawal, the "deposit" column should be empty and viceversa.
     - The statement should show the transaction in reverse order, i.e. the last one first.
+I have made an assumption that the input will be provided in chronological order.
     - Date formatting on the statement should be DD/MM/YYYY, but the input might be DD-MM-YYYY.
     - Amounts should be floats with two decimal places.
     - The initial balance is zero (ideally I would have like to clarify this requirement).